naninovel/docs/docs/en/guide/integration-options.md

 ## Playing scenario scripts

 To preload and play a scenario script with a given path, use `LoadAndPlay(ScriptPath)` method of `IScriptPlayer` service.
 To get an engine service, use `Engine.GetService<TService>()` static method, where `TService` is the type (interface) of the service to retrieve.
-For example, the following will get a script player service, then preload and play a script with name "Script001":
+For example, the following gets a script player service, preloads, and plays a script named `Script001`:

 ```csharp
 var player = Engine.GetService<IScriptPlayer>();
 await player.LoadAndPlay("Script001");
 ```

-When exiting the novel mode and returning to the main game mode, you probably would like to unload all the resources currently used by Naninovel and stop all the engine services.
-For this, use `ResetState()` method of a `IStateManager` service:
+When exiting the novel mode and returning to the main game mode, you probably want to unload all resources currently used by Naninovel and stop engine services.
+For this, use `ResetState()` method of the `IStateManager` service:

 ```csharp
 var stateManager = Engine.GetService<IStateManager>();